suman105/CheatSheets-For-Interview-Preparation/Python_CheatSheet.md

         self.age = age    # Instance variable
         print(f"{self.name} is created.")

-# Creating an instance of the class
-person1 = Person("Shreyas", 25)
+// Creating an instance of the class person1 = Person("John", 25)
 ```
 #### Explanation:
 - The `__init__` method is the constructor, and it initializes the instance variables `name` and `age`.